Kabilesh-T/Stock-Picker/README.md

-# Stock-Volume-Indicator
+# Stock-Picker

-This is a script that will give you stocks that are above a threshold level of trading volume
+This is a project that does some basic functionalities such as getting the stock codes and getting historical data, and also has the capability of running indicators and screeners on that data

 ## Installation: